-At our studio we offer classes in Iyengar Yoga, Vinasa Yoga and Prenatal Yoga.
-We also have a mommy and me class for students with small children.
+At our studio we offer classes in Vinyasa Yoga, Hatha Yoga and Prenatal Yoga.
 All classes are geared towards students at different levels and our friendly instructors are happy to help with modifications to make sure everyone gets the most out of each class.

 Yoga is NOT a religion at all.
 It is a science of the breath and movement.